Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 #### Disperse trajectory

 - Its trajectory looks a bit like a `ROT`, but its settings are more flexible.
 It also has a unique trajectory.
 And as its name suggests, it can even spread out more weapons.
   - `Trajectory.Disperse.UniqueCurve` controls whether to enable simulated Qian Xuesen trajectory.
-After enabling this, it will NOT respect the following 12 items and `Trajectory.Speed`.
+After enabling this, it will NOT respect the following 13 items and `Trajectory.Speed`.
   - `Trajectory.Disperse.PreAimCoord` controls the initial flight direction of the projectile, and after reaching this coordinate, it will begin to turn towards the target direction.
 When it is set to 0,0,0 , it will directly face the target.
+  - `Trajectory.Disperse.FacingCoord` controls whether the forward direction in `Trajectory.Disperse.PreAimCoord` is depending on the orientation of the firer.
+By default, it will depend on the vector between the firer and the target.
   - `Trajectory.Disperse.LaunchSpeed` controls the initial flight speed of the projectile, it will be directly reduced to this value if it exceeds `Trajectory.Speed`.
   - `Trajectory.Disperse.Acceleration` controls the acceleration of the projectile's flight speed, increasing the speed per frame according to this value, the final speed will not exceed `Trajectory.Speed`.
-  - `Trajectory.Disperse.RateofTurning` controls the turning speed of the projectile and can determine the turning radius of the projectile.
+  - `Trajectory.Disperse.ROT` controls the turning speed of the projectile and can determine the turning radius of the projectile.
 The turning speed will increase with the increase of speed.
   - `Trajectory.Disperse.LockDirection` controls whether after reaching `Trajectory.Disperse.PreAimCoord` and completing the first turn, the projectile will lock the direction of motion without further adjustment.
   - `Trajectory.Disperse.CruiseEnable` controls whether after reaching `Trajectory.Disperse.PreAimCoord` and completing the first turn, the projectile will maintain altitude while moving towards the target.
   - `Trajectory.Disperse.CruiseUnableRange` controls how far away it is from the target to end the cruise phase, no longer maintaining the cruise altitude, and begins to move directly towards the target.
 If the distance is already below this value by the time `Trajectory.Disperse.PreAimCoord` is reached, the cruise phase will be skipped.